West Elsdon, Chicago

 West Elsdon, one of the 77 official community areas, is located on the southwest side of the City of Chicago, Illinois.
 It is noted as a twin neighborhood of West Lawn.
-It has a population which includes a mix of dwindling Polish-American residents and increasing Mexican-American residents who currently constitute a clear majority.
+It has a population which includes a mix of dwindling Polish-American residents and increasing Mexican-American residents who constitute a clear majority.
 It has its own association, "West Elsdon Civic Association," which privately organizes the neighborhood.
-St. Turibius grade school, a Roman Catholic elementary school, located at 57th and Karlov, closed in 2013 and is currently inactive though the building remains and is adjacent to St. Turibius Roman Catholic church.
-The former Lourdes Roman Catholic girls' high school located from 55th to 56th street from Komensky to Karlov Avenue is now a Chicago Public Schools magnet high school, John Hancock High School.
+The St. Turibius grade school was a Roman Catholic elementary school located at 57th and Karlov that closed in 2013, though the building remains and is adjacent to St. Turibius Roman Catholic church.
+The former Lourdes Roman Catholic girls' high school located from 55th to 56th street and Komensky to Karlov Avenue became Chicago Public Schools Sor Juana Elementary School.

 History

-Before the early 20th century, the area now designated West Elsdon was a marshy remnant of an ancient lake.
+Before the early 20th century, the area designated West Elsdon was a marshy remnant of an ancient lake.
 The early settlers were German-Americans and Irish-Americans.
 During the 1930s, housing was built and Polish-Americans and other Central Europeans settled the area.
 The land remained rural until World War II, when growth resumed and brick houses were built.
 After World War II, West Elsdon was the site of the Airport Homes race riots, the worst episode of racial inspired violence that the city faced in some thirty years.
 The West Elsdon Civic Association became one of the first vocal political enemies of the CHA and its first executive secretary, Elizabeth Wood.
 Opposition to public housing remained strong in the area.
 In the early 1970s the West Elsdon Civic Association was an active participant in the "No-CHA" citywide coalition opposing scattered-site public housing in predominantly middle-class white neighborhoods.

 Later, Mexican-Americans settled in the eastern part of the community.
 Soon public schools were registering more Hispanic-Americans, and the CTA Orange Line was built to connect Midway Airport to Downtown.